colevandersWands/homework-submission/README.md

 1. The last two steps will repeat until a coach or alumni moves your card into the "DONE" column.  _(Only coaches and alumni can move cards into the "DONE" column!)_

-The cards you make for tracking each week's homework should look something like this.
+The issues you make for tracking each week's homework should look something like this.
 The cool bullet points `- [ ]` will turn into live check-boxes that generate nifty progress bars [like this](https://github.com/HackYourFutureBelgium/class-6/projects/1):

 ```
 Name of Project: